 sharefolder contains user written documents and some specific files used by the build process.
 It also contains a

-CMakeLists.txtfile that can be used to perform specific action at install time.
+CMakeLists.txtfile that can be used to perform specific action at install time, particularly the description of python packages.
 The share folder has following subdirectories:

 doxygenfolder contains a default